nanoc/nanoc.app/content/tutorial.md

 	<p>Tags: <%%= tags_for(@item) %></p>
 <% end %>

+Now compile the site again, and you'll see that nanoc shows the tags for the page, but this time using the built-in tagging helper.

 nanoc comes with quite a few useful helpers.
 The [RDoc documentation](/doc/3.0.0/) describes each one of them.

 Watch out for Paths